This blog contains an A to Z list of terms related to the Hotel Industry.

 Walk-in: When a guest directly arrives at the hotel without any pre-booking and reserves a room at high rates, then it is called walk-in.

-Wholesale: It is a business if selling large quantities of goods at low prices.
+Wholesale: It is a business that sells large quantities of goods at low prices.
 Usually, the goods are sold to retailers who further sell them to consumers.

 WTM: World Travel Market is an event in the UK for the global travel industry launched in London Olympics 1980.